-All personal data is processed in accordance with EU data protection law, namely Regulation (EU) of the European Parliament and of the Council of 13 September 2018 on the protection of individuals with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No. 45/2001 and Decision No 1247/2001 (the Data Protection Regulation, not yet published in the Official Journal).
+All personal data is processed in accordance with EU data protection law, namely Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies, and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

-The ECB collects sensitive information and personal data relating to individuals reporting a suspected breach and individuals alleged to have committed a breach, as well as other parties involved who are mentioned in reports submitted via the breach reporting mechanism (BRM).
-The ECB also processes the data of any individuals working for it or for a national competent authority, as well as the data of any other individuals mentioned in a breach report or in a resulting case file.
+The ECB collects sensitive information and personal data relating to individuals reporting a suspected breach of relevant European Union law.
+The ECB also collects sensitive information and personal data relating to individuals alleged to have committed a breach, as well as other parties involved who are mentioned in breach reports submitted via the whistleblowing platform.
+The ECB also processes the data of any individuals working for it, or for a national competent authority (national supervisor), as well as the data of any other individuals mentioned in a breach report or in a resulting case file.
 If the ECB finds that these individuals have no relevance to the case, it will no longer process their data.

-As it is possible to submit reports via the BRM without providing a name, individuals reporting a suspected breach are in no way obliged to disclose their personal data.
-However, during the process, it is not possible to rule out that the ECB may receive reports containing identification data (including an individual’s name and surname, date of birth, birthplace, address, telephone number, fax number, email address and IP address), professional data (including an individual’s profession, employer and function) or financial data (including salary statements, bank accounts and securities portfolios) for a variety of individuals.
+Because it is possible to anonymously report breaches of relevant EU law via the whistleblowing platform, individuals reporting a suspected breach are in no way obliged to disclose their personal data.
+However, it is not possible to rule out the possibility that, during the process of investigating a report, the ECB may receive information containing identification data (including an individual’s name and surname, date of birth, birthplace, address, telephone number, fax number, email address and IP address), professional data (including an individual’s profession, employer and function) or financial data (including salary statements, bank accounts and securities portfolios).

-The ECB is the controller for the processing of personal data, and the Enforcement Section within the Enforcement and Sanctions Division is the organisational unit responsible for processing these data.
+The ECB is the controller for the processing of personal data collected via the whistleblowing platform, and the Enforcement Section within the ECB’s Enforcement and Sanctions Division is the organisational unit responsible for processing these data.

-The ECB has developed its BRM for use by anyone who, acting in good faith, has reasonable grounds to believe that a supervised entity or competent authority has breached the legal acts referred to in Article 4(3) of Council Regulation (EU) No 1024/2013 (the SSM Regulation) and wishes to submit relevant information to the ECB.
+The ECB has developed its whistleblowing platform for use by anyone who, acting in good faith, has reasonable grounds to believe that a supervised entity or a competent authority (a national supervisor, also referred to as national competent authority, or the ECB) has breached the legal acts referred to in Article 4(3) of Council Regulation (EU) No 1024/2013 (the SSM Regulation) and wishes to submit relevant information to the ECB.

-The ECB is party to various cooperation agreements and will continue to enter into arrangements of this type with other authorities or international organisations, which could then request personal data from BRM case files.
-In such cases, the ECB is required to comply with specific rules on the transfer of personal data to recipients located in non-EU countries, where EU data protection law does not apply.
+The ECB is party to various cooperation agreements and will continue to enter into arrangements of this type with other authorities or international organisations.
+These organisations may request personal data from whistleblowing case files on reported breaches of EU law.
+In such cases the ECB is required to comply with specific rules on the transfer of personal data to recipients located in non-EU countries, where EU data protection law does not apply.
 These rules are set out in Chapter V of the Data Protection Regulation.